Rana Sanga's invasion of Gujarat: Aftermath

+The north of Gujarat was successfully absorbed into the Kingdom of Mewar after the invasion.
 This defeat led to the alliance between the sultanates of Gujarat, Malwa and Delhi against Mewar.
 The two Sultans of Malwa and Gujarat led their forces to Mandsaur where they failed to take the fort and were forced to retreat.
-The sultan of Delhi tried to annex Ajmer but was defeated at Ranthambore.
+The sultan of Delhi tried to annex Ajmer but was defeated at Ranthambore by Sanga.